KristiyanGeorgiev1996/HTMLandCSSynergy/02.HTML-&-CSS-Mini-Course/02.Introduction-To-CSS/README.md

 # Introduction to CSS

-This lecture aims to introduce learners to the basics of styling web pages using CSS.
-It covers fundamental topics such as selectors, colors, typography, layout techniques, and button designs.
-Throughout 13 practical exercises, students will progressively build their CSS skills by applying various properties and styling methods.
+This lecture provides a fundamental overview of CSS, focusing on how to style and arrange content on web pages.
+Learners will explore core concepts like selectors, colors, typography, layouts, and interactive elements through a series of 13 hands-on tasks.
+Each exercise gradually enhances skills for crafting visually appealing and user-friendly interfaces.

-The module is perfect for beginner front-end developers or QA specialists who want to deepen their understanding of how CSS affects the look and feel of web interfaces.
+This material is ideal for beginners in front-end development or QA professionals aiming to understand the visual presentation layer of web applications.

 ---

-## Practical Exercises Included:
+## Overview of Hands-On Tasks:

-### 1. Reversed List
+### 1. Inverted Instruction List
-Create a styled container with three reversed instructions arranged vertically and aligned to the left.
+Build a vertical container displaying three instructions in reverse order, aligned to the left.
-- **Skills practiced:**
+- **Key skills:**
-  - Box model concepts: borders and padding
+  - Understanding box model properties such as borders and padding
   - Text alignment techniques
-  - Vertical stacking of content
+  - Stacking elements vertically

-### 2. The Modern JavaScript
+### 2. JavaScript Info Panel
-Construct an info panel with headings and lists on a colored background, utilizing different font sizes and text alignment.
+Create an informational section with headers and lists, set on a colored background.
-- **Skills practiced:**
+- **Key skills:**
-  - Adjusting font sizes and weights
+  - Adjusting typography with font sizes and weights
   - Applying background colors
   - Managing text alignment and spacing

-### 3. The Book Story
+### 3. Book Overview Box
-Design a small info box including a title, chapter subtitle, and descriptive paragraph on a colored background.
+Design a compact info box containing a main title, subtitle for the chapter, and a descriptive paragraph on a styled background.
-- **Skills practiced:**
+- **Key skills:**
-  - Using heading hierarchy effectively
+  - Utilizing heading levels appropriately
-  - Styling paragraphs
+  - Paragraph styling
-  - Adding padding and background styles
+  - Adding padding and background colors

-### 4. World Cup News
+### 4. Sports Event Highlights
-Create multiple content blocks featuring images and destination names, styled consistently on a light background.
+Arrange multiple content blocks presenting images and their respective titles, consistently styled with a subtle background.
-- **Skills practiced:**
+- **Key skills:**
-  - Box sizing and border styling
+  - Controlling box sizing and borders
-  - Aligning images and text
+  - Aligning images alongside text
-  - Consistent image dimensions with CSS
+  - Maintaining uniform image dimensions

-### 5. Restaurant Menu
+### 5. Simple Menu Layout
-Develop a simple and appealing menu layout divided into appetizers, main courses, and desserts sections.
+Develop a neat menu divided into sections such as starters, main dishes, and desserts.
-- **Skills practiced:**
+- **Key skills:**
-  - Grouping content with divs and headings
+  - Grouping related content with divs and headings
-  - Text styling and spacing management
+  - Styling text and managing spacing
-  - Layout with padding and margins
+  - Layout with margin and padding

-### 6. Style Lists
+### 6. List Styling Comparison
-Produce two side-by-side boxes displaying unordered and reversed ordered lists with styled titles.
+Create two side-by-side boxes showcasing an unordered list and a reversed ordered list with titles.
-- **Skills practiced:**
+- **Key skills:**
-  - Styling list elements (`ul` and `ol`)
+  - Styling lists (`ul` and `ol`)
-  - Horizontal box layout
+  - Horizontal box arrangement
   - Text formatting

-### 7. Styling Tables
+### 7. Country Population Table
-Create a table showing data for the top 15 most populous countries, with styled headers and cells.
+Build a styled table displaying data of the world’s top 15 populous countries, including header and data cells formatting.
-- **Skills practiced:**
+- **Key skills:**
-  - Table structure and styling
+  - Structuring tables and styling cells
-  - Borders and spacing in tables
+  - Adding borders and spacing
-  - Text alignment within table cells
+  - Aligning text in cells

-### 8. Buttons CSS
+### 8. Variety of Buttons
-Design areas featuring three types of buttons: normal, filled, and icon buttons, all with uniform styles and hover effects.
+Design three types of buttons: standard, filled, and icon-based, each with consistent styling and hover effects.
-- **Skills practiced:**
+- **Key skills:**
-  - Button styling: backgrounds and borders
+  - Button styling with backgrounds and borders
-  - Implementing hover effects
+  - Implementing hover states
-  - Using inline-flex to align icons and text
+  - Aligning icons and text using inline-flex

-### 9. Fonts Specimen
+### 9. Font Showcase
-Showcase different font families, sizes, and weights in a styled text area to demonstrate typography principles.
+Display different fonts with varied sizes and weights to demonstrate typography control.
-- **Skills practiced:**
+- **Key skills:**
-  - Font-family and font-weight properties
+  - Setting font families and weights
-  - Text styling and layout
+  - Styling and layout of text
-  - Managing font properties with CSS
+  - Managing font properties

-### 10. Contrasting Colors
+### 10. Color Contrast Blocks
-Create blocks with contrasting background and text colors to practice color theory and improve accessibility.
+Create visual blocks that use contrasting background and text colors for better readability and accessibility.
-- **Skills practiced:**
+- **Key skills:**
-  - Using background and text color contrasts
+  - Applying contrasting colors
   - CSS color properties
-  - Establishing visual hierarchy through color
+  - Visual hierarchy through color

-### 11. The Making of a CSS Font
+### 11. Typography Composition
-Construct a typographic layout featuring headings, subheadings, and paragraphs to demonstrate text hierarchy and styling.
+Develop a text layout with headings, subheadings, and paragraphs to practice text hierarchy and spacing.
-- **Skills practiced:**
+- **Key skills:**
-  - Managing text hierarchy and spacing
+  - Managing text spacing and hierarchy
-  - Font size, style, and decoration
+  - Styling font size, style, and decoration
   - Paragraph formatting

-### 12. Font Awesome Icon
+### 12. Sidebar with Icons
-Build a sidebar menu with icons and labels, plus an action bar with various icons and descriptive text.
+Construct a sidebar navigation menu featuring icons and labels, along with an action bar containing icon buttons with descriptions.
-- **Skills practiced:**
+- **Key skills:**
-  - Incorporating icon fonts or emojis within buttons
+  - Using icon fonts or emojis in buttons
-  - Sidebar layout creation
+  - Sidebar layout techniques
-  - Styling menus and action bars with CSS
+  - Styling menus and action bars

-### 13. Icon Font Button
+### 13. Icon Button Variations
-Create buttons combining icons and text with hover effects and different color themes (e.g., save, edit, delete).
+Create buttons combining icons and text, featuring hover effects and color themes such as save, edit, and delete.
-- **Skills practiced:**
+- **Key skills:**
   - Styling buttons with icons and text
-  - Flexbox for alignment inside buttons
+  - Using flexbox for alignment
-  - Hover and active button states
+  - Hover and active states styling

 ---

-## Skills You Will Develop
+## Skills Developed

-- Mastering CSS selectors and properties to style web elements
+- Mastering CSS selectors and property application
-- Building layouts using boxes, tables, lists, and buttons
+- Building layouts with boxes, tables, lists, and buttons
-- Applying colors, fonts, and spacing effectively
+- Applying colors, typography, and spacing effectively
-- Creating interactive hover styles
+- Creating interactive UI elements with hover states
-- Integrating icons within UI components
+- Incorporating icons into interface components
-- Producing visually consistent and accessible page elements
+- Producing visually consistent and accessible designs

 ---

-## Technologies Employed
+## Technologies Utilized

 - **HTML5**
 - **CSS3** (external stylesheets)

-Each assignment reinforces particular CSS concepts, helping learners gain confidence and readiness for more advanced front-end development or UI automation tasks.
+---

+# Note
+The tasks are sourced from the respective SoftUni course and have been reformulated to provide clearer and more illustrative presentations of the exercises.